 Application of economic tools in solving managerial problems.
-Topics include markets and organizations, demand and cost functions, demand and supply analysis, game theory and the economics of strategy, pricing incentives, evaluation, regulation, incentive conflicts and contracts, and ethics and the organizational architecture.
-Students develop critical thinking skills and a framework of analyzing business decisions.
-In summary, the objective of the course is to help business students become architects of business strategy rather than simply middle managers following the path of others.
+Topics include markets and organizations, demand and cost functions, demand and supply analysis, game theory and the economics of strategy, pricing incentives, contracts and ethics.
+Students develop critical thinking skills and a framework for analyzing business decisions.